cnoe-io/governance/SIG-Governance.md

 As we are a smaller community than Kubernetes, we have simplified the Roles for SIG and their subprojects.
 We also are folding in [community roles](https://github.com/kubernetes/community/blob/master/community-membership.md) to SIGs and their subprojects.

-### Leads

-SIG Leads are in line with Kubernetes SIG leads.

 | Role | Responsibilities | Requirements | Defined by |
 | -----| ---------------- | ------------ | -------|